-Oil prices hit year low; OPEC considers output cut
+Oil hits lowest in a year, even as OPEC considers output cut

-LONDON (Reuters) - Oil prices fell to their lowest in more than a year on Friday, on course for their biggest one-month decline since late 2014, even as oil producers considered cutting production to try to stem a rising global surplus.
+LONDON (Reuters) - Oil fell to its lowest level in more than a year on Friday on continued concerns about a rising global surplus, even as producers considered cutting output to curb supply.

+Prices were on course for their biggest one-month decline since late 2014.

-Oil supply, led by U.S. producers, is growing more quickly than demand and to ward off a build-up of unused fuel such as the one that emerged in 2015, the Organization of the Petroleum Exporting Countries is expected to start trimming output after a meeting planned for Dec.
+Oil supply, led by U.S. producers, is growing more quickly than demand and to prevent a build-up of unused fuel such as the one that emerged in 2015, the Organization of the Petroleum Exporting Countries is expected to start trimming output after a meeting on Dec.
 6.

-But this has done little so far to prop up prices.
-The value of a barrel of oil has dropped by around 20 percent so far in November, in a seven-week streak of losses.
+But this has done little so far to prop up prices, which have dropped more than 20 percent so far in November, in a seven-week streak of losses.

 “Oil bears have re-asserted their authority,” said Tamas Varga, analyst at London brokerage PVM Oil.
 “The weakness is the continuation of the prevailing bearish sentiment aided a little bit by the stronger dollar.”

-Volatility has spiked to its highest since late 2016, as investors have rushed to buy protection against further steep price declines.
+Volatility, a measure of investor demand for options, has spiked to its highest since late 2016, above 60 percent, as investors have rushed to buy protection against further steep price declines.

-Volatility, a measure of investor demand for a particular option, has jumped above 60 percent for very bearish near-term sell options, double what it was two weeks ago.

 GRAPHIC: Oil price volatility has surged - tmsnrt.rs/2PO4r3S